tkuester/Bounce3/README.md

 First, the need for this project arose from struggling to use a poorly written debouncing library.
-While I won't name names, `fell()` only reported true when you let go of the button.
-Looking through the code, I wasn't confident it'd capture tricky edge cases, like both edges of very short pulses.
+While I won't name names, `fell()` only reported true when you let go of the button, not when you pressed it.
+I burned a lot of time on this, given that my hardware was active low.
+Looking through the code, I wasn't confident it'd capture tricky edge cases either, like both edges of very short pulses.

 Second, the size of the debouncer struct/object can get quite large.
-Imagine sacrificing a quarter of your RAM to debouncing buttons! **Bounce3** scrapes in at 10 bytes, beating the largest library by a factor of five!
+Imagine sacrificing a quarter of your RAM to debouncing six buttons! **Bounce3** scrapes in at 10 bytes, beating the largest library by a factor of five!
 One tradeoff that made this possible was not supporting callbacks.
 (But hey, this isn't JavaScript!)

 Third, no library provides a native ability to retrigger when the button is held down for a period of time. **Button2** provides excellent gesture